-The Company has booked a post-tax profit of PKR 1,433 million during financial year 2021.
+The Company has booked a post-tax profit of PKR 1,145 million during financial year 2022.
 This signifies that the Company has the capacity to generate superior returns for its shareholders.
 The net profit margin was on increasing trend over last many years, however, due to operational disruption the net profit margin has squeezed to 2.5% in FY 2020 and again increased to 4.35% in FY 2021.
+However, during the financial year 2022 the net profit decreased to some extent as compared to last year mainly due to above factors and finance cost.
 Further, the management is expecting brighter future ahead which will bring sufficient business opportunities and thus significant CAPEX investments have been made to capture those.